We have entered our 14th year of homeschooling this year and still absolutely love taking this educational journey with our kids.

 Remember, the main purpose of the tween study space is to help them be more effective in their study time.
 The ideal space doesn’t exactly have to be the “perfect” space.

-As long as you cover the essentials and create a comfortable learning environment, their should be no excuse for not getting the educational work done.
+As long as you cover the essentials and create a comfortable learning environment, there should be no excuse for not getting the educational work done.

 Bonus study tip from Big Fat Notebooks: